PlumeCat/tack/doc/OBJECTS_AND_ARRAYS.md

+# Arrays
+Arrays resemble Javascript arrays and behave in the manner e

 # Objects

 Objects resemble Javascript objects or Lua tables (the hash part), however not all the same features are yet present (and not all are planned).